SkeletonMan03/FZEasyMarauderFlash/README.md

 ## Improvements over the batch script
 This script pulls all of its resources from the proper Github repositories in order to make sure you are up-to-date.
 The only dependencies it does not get by itself are the required Python modules and Windows tools.
-This script is now capable of flashing Marauder onto an ESP32-WROOM!
+This script is now capable of flashing Marauder onto an ESP32-WROOM.
+This script can also flash at least 1 knockoff ESP32-WROOM.

 ## Compatible boards
 * Flipper Zero WiFi Devboard